 Morris, Inc. is a surveying and engineering firm with a place of business 1123 Morris Avenue, Point Pleasant, NJ 08742

 Stewart is national title insurance agency with a New Jersey office address of 10 Waterview Blvd., Suite 110 Parsippany, NJ 07054.

+Schwebel Family Trust

+Sinn, Fitzsimmons, Cantoli, Bogan, & West P.A

+Giuseppe Carannante

 The Elbert Morris Survey

-On or about October 19, 1961, Elbert W. Morris of Morris & Glasgow, Inc. (“Morris & Glasgow”) prepared a survey that indicated the building structure located on the 641 Property (the “641 Building”) encroached upon the 637 Property (the “First Morris & Glasgow Survey”)
+On or about October 19, 1961, Elbert W. Morris of Morris & Glasgow, Inc. (“Morris & Glasgow”) prepared a survey for Michael Gottlieb indicated the building structure located on the 641 Property (the “641 Building”) encroached upon the 637 Property (the “First Morris & Glasgow Survey”)

+The First Morris & Glasgow Survey reflects on the northwest corner a notation that the building from the 641 Arnold Property encroaches upon the 637 Arnold Property.
+Specifically, the First Morris & Glasgow Survey states: “adjacent building over line 0.12’”.

-On or about November 11, 2001, Elbert W. Morris of Morris & Glasgow prepared another survey (the “Second Morris & Glasgow Survey”) (the First Morris & Glasgow Survey and Second Morris & Glasgow Survey are hereinafter collectively referred to as the “Morris & Glasgow Surveys”) for the former owner of the 637 Arnold Property, BONS, LLC (“BONS”), which indicated that the building structure on the 641 Property (the “641 Building”) encroached upon the 637 Property.
+On or about November 11, 2001, Elbert W. Morris of Morris & Glasgow prepared another survey (the “Second Morris & Glasgow Survey”) (the First Morris & Glasgow Survey and Second Morris & Glasgow Survey are hereinafter collectively referred to as the “Morris & Glasgow Surveys”) for the former owner of the 637 Arnold Property, BONS, LLC (“BONS”), which indicated that the 641 Building encroached upon the 637 Property.

+The Second Morris & Glasgow Survey reflects on the northwest corner a notation that the 641 Arnold Property encroaches upon the 637 Arnold Property.
+Specifically, the Second Morris & Glasgow Survey states: “adjacent building over line 0.13’”.

+The Second Morris & Glasgow Survey reflects on the southwest corner the notation “adjacent building over line 0.16’”.

 The R.C.
 Burdick January 2014 Survey

 637 Arnold acquired the 637 Arnold Property via Deed dated December 29, 2015, which Deed was between BONS as Grantor and 637 Arnold, as Grantee (the “637 Arnold Deed”).
 The 637 Arnold Deed was recorded in the Ocean County Clerk’s office on December 31, 2015, in Book 16280, Page 1550.
+Should this be here?

 Prior to taking title to the 637 Arnold Property, as contract purchaser to the 637 Arnold Property, S. Dolan made an application to the Point Pleasant Beach Brough Planning Board for Preliminary and Final Site Plan Approval and Bulk Variance Approvals (Application No.: 2014-371) (the “Site Plan Application”).